needkg/DayNightPvP/README.md

 # PlaceHolders

-    %dnp_current_world_pvpstatus% → Status of PvP in the current world where the player is.
+    %dnp_pvp_status_current_world% → Status of PvP in the current world where the player is.
-    %dnp_pvpstatus_<worldName>% → PvP status of the defined world.
+    %dnp_pvp_status_world:<worldName>% → PvP status of the defined world.

 # Commands